castorini/pyserini/docs/installation.md

 However, it might be worthwhile to do a bit of sanity checking, per below.
 Be warned, though, that these represent "real" retrieval experiments and may take some time to run.

-To confirm bag-of-words retrieval is working correctly, you can run the BM25 baseline on the MS MARCO passage ranking task:
+To confirm that bag-of-words retrieval is working correctly, you can run the BM25 baseline on the MS MARCO passage ranking task:

 ```bash
 $ python -m pyserini.search \